Sinking this gas-guzzler is actually good for the ocean

 Impact

-1. Coral attaches to frame
+1. Coral attaches to the car frame

 1. Small fish shelter in reef

-1. Corals get nutrients from fish
+1. Corals get nutrients from fish and flourishes providing even more shelter for more fish.

 1. Big fish return